SWAT Service Description

 - Independent testing of an API

-As findings are published on a regular basis and this process is not dependent on either the completion of the manual test or the severity of the finding, there is no SLA governing the time to publish a finding of any particular type.
+As findings are published on a regular basis and this process is not dependent on either the completion of the manual test or the severity of the finding, there is no Service Level Agreement (SLA) governing the time to publish a finding of any type.

 As a rule, findings will begin to be published to the Outpost24 portal within five (5) to seven (7) business days of the commencement of the manual testing of the application.